scala-android/sbt-android/README.md

     or does not want to include the test cases in the debug package.
   * If the setting is disabled, test cases will be generated into a test APK when running `android:test`
+  * When generating release builds, it is important to `clean`, otherwise test artifacts may be left over and present in the released apk.

 ## New features in 1.1.x ##